Enlightened-Meathead/DegenerateCryptoDaytrader/readme.md

   - what sell order conditional close?
   - profit loss reallocation function

-- Function protocols for buying and selling, the logic engine basically
+### Completed
-  - buy protocol functions
+- basic buy and rsi based buy logic scan functions
-  - sell protocol functions
+- basic sell and ladder ascending profit logic scan functions
-  - profit loss reallocation function
+- profit loss allocators that tell what to buy back in with if swing trading and what to sell if profit harvesting
-  - testing function with spoof numbers given by the user to test how the program works
+-